VenushanT/AI-Device-Recommendation-Platform-/README.md

 # AI Device Recommendation Platform

-A modern Next.js application that provides AI-powered device recommendations using the Deepseek API.
+A modern Next.js application that provides AI-powered device recommendations using the Gemini API.
 Users can browse through different device categories (laptops, smartphones, headphones, keyboards) with subcategories and get personalized recommendations based on their needs.

 ## Features

 - **Category Navigation**: Browse devices by major categories with subcategories
-- **AI Recommendations**: Get personalized device suggestions powered by Deepseek AI
+- **AI Recommendations**: Get personalized device suggestions powered by Gemini AI
 - **Advanced Filtering**: Filter devices by subcategory, price, rating, and more
 - **Responsive Design**: Optimized for desktop and mobile devices
 - **Modern UI**: Built with Tailwind CSS and Lucide React icons